Auckland Northern Motorway: Route

-The Northern Motorway starts near Puhoi, in the former Rodney District.
-It leaves the two-lane coastal road between Puhoi and Waiwera on the northern side of Johnstone's Hill, then tunnels under the hill in 340-metre long twin tunnels.
+The Northern Motorway starts near Puhoi, in the former Rodney District, at the southern end of the Puhoi-Warkworth Motorway, which opened in 2023.

 The initial 7 km section is an automated-toll road, also known as the Northern Gateway Toll Road.
+It begins by travelling under Johnstone's Hill though 340-metre long twin tunnels.
 The electronic toll-registering gantry is at the southern end.
 At the first junction, west of Orewa, the motorway becomes toll free.

 The next 17 km to Albany runs through a mainly rural environment.
-An interchange at Silverdale provides access to the Hibiscus Coast and the Whangaparaoa Peninsula, and access to the alternative toll-free route north via Urban Route 31 (formerly State Highway 17).
+An interchange at Silverdale provides access to the Hibiscus Coast and the Whangaparāoa Peninsula, and access to the alternative toll-free route north via Urban Route 31 (formerly State Highway 17).
 The Orewa interchange can also be used, but requires driving through local residential areas.
 South of the junction at Dairy Flat is the motorway's only service centre, which serves northbound traffic, and is the toll cash-payment point for northbound traffic.

 The motorway then descends steeply into the northern suburbs of the former North Shore City, the northern of Auckland's four former cities.
 Crawler lanes are provided for heavy vehicles between Oteha Valley Road and Greville Road.
 The Greville Road interchange was until 1999 the northern terminus, with the current northbound entrance and exit ramps following the old formation down to the roundabout intersection with Albany Highway.

-The motorway proceeds south-east through the suburbs of the North Shore, with interchanges at Upper Harbour Highway, Tristram Avenue, Northcote Road and Esmonde Road allowing access to the suburbs.
-The Upper Harbour Highway interchange is the northern terminus of the Western Ring Route, which provides an alternative north–south motorway route around Auckland.
+The motorway proceeds south-east through the suburbs of the North Shore, with interchanges at Constellation Drive, Tristram Avenue, Northcote Road and Esmonde Road allowing access to the suburbs.
+The Constellation Drive interchange is the northern terminus of the Western Ring Route, which provides an alternative north–south motorway route around Auckland via the Upper Harbour Motorway and the Northwestern Motorway.

 At Esmonde Road, the motorway turns south-west to follow the northern shore of the Waitematā Harbour to Northcote Point, where it crosses the Auckland Harbour Bridge.
 The bridge has a contraflow system on it which allows five lanes southbound and three northbound during morning rush hour, five lanes northbound and three southbound during evening rush hour, and four lanes each way at other times.
 The lanes are separated by a moveable median barrier.

 Coming off the bridge, the road turns sharply to head eastwards towards the Auckland city centre.
 An interchange with Fanshawe Street allows access to the northern end of the city centre, and also allows lanes to be dropped ahead of the narrow four-lane Victoria Park Viaduct.
 The motorway then turns south-east across the Victoria Park Viaduct, and travels down the western side of the city centre, with an exit at Cook Street for the southern end of the city centre.